Directory of members

 Storytellers of Canada-Conteurs du Canada

-Video about project on the Storytelling Toronto website as 'Memories into Stories'
+A video about this project is on the Storytelling Toronto website as 'Memories into Stories'

 http://storytellingtoronto.org/memoriesintostories/

-Over four years, I invited Regent Park residents and community partners as advisors to help shape over 20 storytelling circles in schools and community centres with children, youth, adults and seniors working with professional storytellers.
-Each group met once a week over 6 to 8 weeks.
-The projects included participants telling stories at community events and some, later on stage at the Toronto Storytelling Festival.
+I invited Regent Park residents and community partners and interpreters to help shape projects over 4 years involving storytelling circles in school and community settings with groups of children, youth, adults and seniors.
+Each group met with professional storytellers once a week over 6 to 8 weeks.
+Participants shared personal and traditional stories with each other, at local community events and some, invited on stage at the annual Toronto Storytelling Festival.

-The experience demonstrated oral traditions around the world and how stories 'travel' and matter when told out loud.
-Collected testimonials from project participants and audiences reinforced the impact of oral storytelling to support social inclusion, cultural competency and community engagement.
+The project demonstrated the depth of oral traditions around the world and how oral stories 'travel'.
+Collected testimonials from project participants and audiences reinforced the positive impact of oral storytelling to support social inclusion, cultural competency and community engagement.

-Video about project in archives of Storytelling Toronto as ‘Village of Storytellers’
+A video about this project is in the archives of Storytelling Toronto as ‘Village of Storytellers’

 Coordinator of Festival Volunteers

-This was intense, but exciting work each year with over 50 volunteers recruited to manage supports for artists and audiences at a variety of storytelling events over ten days of programming and in multiple venues for the annual, international Toronto Storytelling Festival.
+This was exciting work each year with keen volunteers recruited to support and assist artists and audiences at a series of different storytelling events and in multiple venues for the annual Toronto International Storytelling Festival.